mmgrigorova/Quizzzer/README.md

 Player starts the game
 Game prompts the player for their name (NOTE: we need this here to check if we can upgrade user or not.)
-The Welcome sceen allows picking one of the following options:
+The Welcome screen allows picking one of the following options:
   * Check if Player has above 100 points and Upgrade them
   * Start New Game - game walks player through picking the game options:
     * Select Player Mode